DerekCresswell/GameDesign11/2 Dice Game/2 CodeStructure.md

 *Note that inside of quotes `""` __is__ white space sensitive.
 You'll find out why in the next lesson.*

+Here is a little write up of the syntax used in these courses if you'd like to use it.

+//ADD SYNTAX FILE

 ### Case Sensitivity

 Case or capitalisation is important in C#. `Debug.Log()` is **not** the same as `debug.log()` or `deBUG.loG()`.\